Economy of Venezuela: Poverty and hunger

 When the country's economy collapsed in 2014, hunger and malnutrition became a severe problem.
 In 2015, close to 45% of Venezuelans said they were unable to afford food at times.
 In 2018, this figure rose to 79%, one of the highest rates in the world.

 Although poverty initially declined under Chávez, Venezuela's poverty rate increased to 28% by 2013, with extreme poverty rates increasing 4.4% to 10% according to the Venezuelan government's INE.
 Estimates of poverty by the United Nations Economic Commission for Latin America and the Caribbean (ECLAC) and Luis Pedro España, a sociologist at the Universidad Católica Andrés Bello, showed an increase of poverty in Venezuela.
 ECLAC showed a 2013 poverty rate of 32% while Pedro España calculated a 2015 rate of 48%.
 The Venezuelan government estimated that 33% were in poverty in the first half of 2015 and then stopped producing statistics.
 According to Venezuelan NGO PROVEA, by the end of 2015 there would be the same number of Venezuelans living in poverty as there was in 2000, reversing the advancements against poverty by Chávez.
 The ENCOVI annual survey by three universities estimated poverty at 48% in 2014, 82% in 2016 and 87% in 2017.

 In relation to hunger, under-nutrition, undernourishment and the percentage of children under the age of five who are moderately or severely underweight decreased earlier in Chávez's tenure.
-However, shortages in Venezuela as a result of price control policies left the majority of Venezuelans without adequate products after his death.
+However, shortages in Venezuela as a result of price control policies and heavy import dependence left the majority of Venezuelans without adequate products after his death.

 Education

 The total net enrollment ratio in primary education for both sexes increased from 87% in 1999 to 93.9% in 2009.
 The primary completion rate for both sexes reached 95.1% in 2009 as compared to 80.8% in 1991.
 The literacy rates of 15- to 24-year-olds in 2007, for men and women, were 98% and 98.8%, respectively.
-During the Bolivarian diaspora, a large percentage of the millions of Venezuelans who left the country were highly educated, resulting in a brain drain in the country.
+Among the first migrants the left Venezuela during the Bolivarian Revolution, a large percentage of the millions of Venezuelans who left the country were highly educated, resulting in a brain drain in the country.

-Since starting in 2003, the free government program Mission Robinson had taught more than 2.3 million people to read and write as of 2012.
-The program also focused much of its attention on reaching out to geographically isolated and historically excluded members of the population, including indigenous groups and Afro-descendants.
 In 2008, Francisco Rodríguez of Wesleyan University in Connecticut and Daniel Ortega of IESA stated that there was "little evidence" of "statistically distinguishable effect on Venezuelan illiteracy" during the Chávez administration.
 The Venezuelan government claimed that it had taught 1.5 million Venezuelans to read, but the study found that "only 1.1m were illiterate to begin with" and that the illiteracy reduction of less than 100,000 can be attributed to adults that were elderly and died.